-Informational materials on open enrollment are sent home with students in December.
-Application materials are available at the Business Services Department and must be received by January 15th for the school year starting in August of the same year.
+Informational materials on open enrollment are distributed to parents in December.
+Application materials are available on the district website https://jurupausd.org and at the Parent Center.
+Applications must be received by January 15th for the school year starting in August of the same year.
 Admission will be based on space availability, in a random, unbiased selection process.
-This option is also available to students attending schools identified for improvement through the No Child Left Behind Act of 2001 (HR1).

-For further information, please contact Genevieve Sanchez at Business Services at (951) 416-1200.
+For further information, please contact the Parent Center at (951) 416-1200.

-Interdistrict Attendance - EC 46600 et seq.
+Interdistrict Attendance - EC 46600 et seg.